 You can buy an Alaska Lounge day pass for $60 per person.
 However, note that these can only be purchased for visits in Los Angeles, New York, and San Francisco, and can’t be purchased for visits in Anchorage, Portland, or Seattle (presumably due to crowding issues).
 The passes are only valid for the lounges at which they’re purchased, so you can’t visit multiple lounges the same day with them.

-Note that as of February 15, 2023, paid first class passengers (with cash or miles) can buy discounted $30 day passes for any Alaska Lounges.
+As mentioned above, also note that first class passengers (with cash or miles) can buy discounted $30 day passes for any Alaska Lounges.